 Open dialogues with parents and youth about restraint prevention are essential.
-Map Academy has an open door policy and our emphasis on restorative practices as well as collaborative problem solving highlight that the use of physical restraints are solely as an emergency procedure of last resort.
+Map Academy has an open door policy and our emphasis on restorative practices as well as collaborative problem solving highlight the that the use of physical restraints are solely as an emergency procedure.